-(3) EDTE 220 Seminar in Mathematics Education (3) EDTE 221 Curriculum Development in Mathematics Education (3) EDTE 222 Teaching Mathematics in the Twenty- First Century (3) EDTE 228 Ethnomathematics
+(3) EDTE 220 Seminar in Mathematics Education (3) EDTE 221 Curriculum Development in Mathematics Education (3) EDTE 222 Teaching Mathematics in the Twenty-First Century (3) EDTE 228 Ethnomathematics

-Requirements • Certificate of Competency - Reading
+Requirements • Certificate of Competency -Reading

 A graduate student may earn a Reading Certificate (issued by CCTC) by completing the courses listed below.
-This certificate is specifically designed by the State to prepare teachers for Miller Unruh reading positions serving underachieving students in the primary grades.
+This certificate authorizes the holder to assess student reading and provide reading instruction in response to those assessments.
+Reading Certificate holders are also authorized to develop, implement, and adapt the reading content curriculum and assist classroom teachers in these areas.
+Holders of the Reading Certificate may perform the above services at one or more school sites at the grade levels authorized by their prerequisite teaching credential.
 Enrollment in the Master's program is not required provided that the following admission requirements are met.

 Note: Teachers must have three years of teaching experience before the Reading Certificate can be awarded.